zhaobenny/bz-cogs/aiuser/README.md

 ### Supported-LLM mode

-This mode is superior in performance but not in cost.
+This mode is superior in performance, but may cost more.
 It will use the selected LLM from this command:
 ```
 [p]aiuser imagescan model <MODEL_NAME>
 ```